syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 ## Version

-The QR Barcode uses version from 1 to 40.Version 1 measures 21 modules x 21 modules, Version 2 measures 25 modules x 25 modules and so on increasing in steps of 4 modules per side up to Version 40 which measures 177 modules x 177 modules.
+The QR Barcode uses version from 1 to 40.
+Version 1 measures 21 modules x 21 modules, Version 2 measures 25 modules x 25 modules, and so on increasing in steps of 4 modules per side up to Version 40 which measures 177 modules x 177 modules.
 Each version has its own capacity.
-By default the QR Version is Auto, which will automatically set the version according to the input text length.
+By default, the QR Version is Auto, which will automatically set the version according to the input text length.

 ## Error correction level

-The QR Barcode employs error correction to generate a series of error correction codewords which are added to the data code word sequence in order to enable the symbol to withstand damage without loss of data.
-There are four user–selectable levels of error correction, as shown in the table, offering the capability of recovery from the following amounts of damage.
-By default the Error correction level is Low.
+The QR Barcode employs error correction to generate a series of error correction codewords which are added to the data codeword sequence in order to enable the symbol to withstand damage without loss of data.
+There are four user-selectable levels of error correction, as shown in the table, offering the capability of recovery from the following amounts of damage.
+By default, the Error correction level is Low.

 Error Correction Level Table